bizzyman/LSP-Symbol-Outline/README.md

 ## Install instructions

+Add this project to your load path and either `require` or `use-package`.

 In order to get the pretty symbol glyphs you must install the font 'atomicons.ttf' from this repo.

 You must have lsp-mode installed and the required servers for the language you want to use.